Last Updated on April 28, 2021 by Maggie Sutton

 Help Lighten the Load for EMS

-- Drive your auto to the side of the road when emergency vehicles approach.
+- If you’re driving, pull your vehicle to the side of the road when emergency vehicles approach.
 If you can’t move onto the edge of the street, remember to stop in place so that the emergency vehicles can maneuver around your car.
 It’s the law, and it can mean that help arrives on time to save a life.

-- Put a helmet on your head when you journey outside to ride a bicycle or motorcycle.
+- Put a helmet on your head when you ride a bicycle or motorcycle.
 Strapping a properly fitted helmet on your head before you go for a spin significantly reduces the chance that you’ll suffer a severe head injury in a crash.

-- Use your seatbelt every single time that you are in a moving vehicle.
-Did you know that a large percentage of automobile accidents happen within a few blocks of home?
-That quick drive to the neighborhood grocery store can just as easily result in an automobile accident as does the long distance highway trip.
-Studies show that when people wear their seatbelts in a car, they are 50% less likely to suffer life-threatening injuries in a crash.
-Also, don’t forget to check to make sure that child safety seats are installed correctly in your car.
+- Use your seatbelt every time that you are in a moving vehicle.
+Studies show that when people wear their seatbelts, they are 50% less likely to suffer life-threatening injuries in a crash.
+Also, don’t forget to make sure that child safety seats are installed correctly in your car.
+You may also want to ensure that you have a first aid kit in your car should you need it.

 - Store an EpiPen within easy reach of you at all times if your physician prescribes one.
 In addition to keeping an EpiPen available at all times, take the time to train family members, babysitters, teachers, and athletic coaches on how to use the EpiPen in an emergency.

-- Instruct your children how to dial 911 in an emergency.
+- Teach children how to dial 911 in an emergency.
 Those heartwarming news stories where the small child called for help and saved a parent are the result of people taking the time to teach young children to dial 911.
 Even very young children can learn to tell an operator their name and address.
 Experts recommend that you call a family member to let your child practice giving the appropriate information over the phone.
-Be sure that your little ones understand that 911 is only for emergencies and that they must call if they need help.
+Be sure that your children understand that 911 is only for emergencies.

 - Mark your house number so that it is visible from the street.
 In the event of an emergency, it is critical that the EMS can locate your house quickly.
 It’s a terrific idea to drive by your house at different times of the day to double check that the street number is apparent.